Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-We're committed to ensuring Indigenous women, girls and 2 spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual (2S+) people are treated with dignity and respect and live in safety and security, free from violence.
+We're committed to ensuring Indigenous women, girls and two spirit, (2S+) people are treated with dignity and respect and live in safety and security, free from violence.

 Some government actions on this page include initiatives that support additional groups as well as Indigenous women, girls and 2S+ people and apply to issues broader than violence.
 Specific actions to reduce violence against Indigenous women, girls and 2S+ people will be added to the list as work continues.

 Indigenous women, girls and 2S+ people know how to make Alberta a safer place and they will keep Indigenous people at the centre as we work to create a better future.

 - 113 Pathways: Recommendations from the Alberta Joint Working Group on Missing and Murdered Indigenous Women and Girls

 - National Inquiry into Missing and Murdered Indigenous Women and Girls

 - National Action Plan

 The roadmap contains 4 pathways for action to set priorities and respond to each of the 4 root causes of violence identified by the National Inquiry on Missing and Murdered Indigenous Women and Girls (National Inquiry).